 The income tax is individually based.
 Consequently we compute total tax units as all individuals in the population aged 20 and over.
 The data are obtained from DANE-Series de Población 1985-2020.
-We present results in Table A1, column [2].
+We present results in Table A1, columns [1] and [2].